top of page

 • It is important to try and focus on getting photos taken during scheduled photo times.
 Multiple interruptions with questions from others, etc. only serves to distract the photographer, and the bride and groom, from getting photos completed in a timely manner.
 Delegate wedding day issues to your Personal Attendant to limit disruptions so you can focus on pictures.

 • Wedding Day Makeup: Even if you do not usually wear makeup, please consider wearing at least a foundation and powder to reduce shine and even out skin tone; eyeliner or mascara so eyes stand out in photos; and just a touch of color to your lips.
 If you normally wear makeup, enhancing your daily routine is perfectly acceptable.
 While there is no need to overdo your makeup, adding extra mascara and lip color is preferable.
 Try to use a little powder or blotting paper so you aren't shiny!
-If you intend to wear shimmer, sparkle powder, glittery makeup or glitter on your hair or body, it is best to wait until after photos to put this on - it can catch the lighting and cause spots.
+If you want to wear shimmer, sparkle powder, glittery makeup or glitter on your hair or body - that's awesome - but it is best to wait until after photos to put this on as it can catch the lighting and cause spots.

-• For strapless gowns, hold your arms slightly away from the top where your armpit is, to avoid the little wrinkle of skin under your armpit, but don't hold it out too far.
+• For strapless gowns, hold your arms slightly away from the top where your armpit is, to avoid the little wrinkle of skin under your armpit.

 • Bouquets should always be held lower than you think, both for photos and when walking down the aisle – a good rule of thumb is to rest your wrist/lower arm on your hip bones with your bouquet in the center, at low hip level, with elbows slightly bent.
 There are two reasons for this: 1.
 Elongating your arms is the most flattering pose, 2.
 It shows off the top of your dress.

 • It's super important to have good posture and stand up straight!
 Slumping and rounding your shoulders is especially obvious in a wedding gown.
-Standing tall will flatter your body; please don’t slump!
+Stand tall and proud!

 • Don't be afraid to be yourself... if you can relax during photos and just be yourself, your photos will come out looking more natural!
 Feel free to ask for goofy, serious, funny or even glamour poses – whatever reflects YOU!